Using a switch is an easy way to build a fast, reliable ethernet network.

 IMPORTANT: Newer models of Linksys switches (such as the SE1500, SE2500, and SE2800 models) do not have Uplink ports.
 Instead, they have auto-sensing ports that are capable of detecting either straight-through or crossover cables.

-Connect an Ethernet cable to one of the numbered ports on the switch, then connect the other end to a wired device such as a computer, a gaming console or to another switch.
+2. Connect an ethernet cable to one of the numbered ports on the switch, then connect the other end to a wired device such as a computer, a gaming console or to another switch.

-Connect an Ethernet cable to one of the ports at the back of the switch, then connect the other end to one of the Ethernet ports at the back of the router.
+3. Connect an ethernet cable to one of the ports at the back of the switch, then connect the other end to one of the ethernet ports at the back of the router.

 NOTE: In this example, we are using the E4200 router and the SE1500 switch.